OsmanAlec/OsmanAlec/README.md

 Hi, I’m Osman

 I'm a passionate software developer who enjoys everything from game development, trading, and ethical hacking to a good game of chess.
-And while I'm quite good at breaking others' software, I've found my most vocal debugging sessions happen when my own code decides to rebel.
+And while I'm quite good at breaking others' software, I've found my most vocal debugging sessions happen when my own code decides to break.

 ## Featured Projects